DiscM/flowstatedemos/QuickStart.md

 6. If you want a stricter beginner experience, temporarily prevent block cycling outside your chosen range in `player.gd`.
 7. Place two visible markers in the world: start and end.
 These can be simple colored blocks or `MeshInstance3D` cubes.
-8. Let players build for 15-25 minutes, then do a walkthrough.
+8. Spend 15-25 minutes building, then do a walkthrough.

 ### Loose Tutorial: Heat Island Rescue Map